Economy of Niger: Transportation infrastructure

 Transport is crucial to the economy and culture of this vast landlocked nation, with cities separated by huge uninhabited deserts, mountain ranges, and other natural features.
 Niger's transport system was little developed during the colonial period (1899–1960), relying upon animal transport, human transport, and limited river transport in the far south west and south east.
 No railways were constructed in the colonial period.

 Construction of a network of paved roads linking major cities began after the independence reaching its heights during the uranium boom in the 1970s and 1980s.
 Primary or paved road systems are limited to bigger cities or connection between major cities.
 Road connections or networks in rural areas are mostly unpaved, all-weather laterite surfaces to grated dirt or sand plowed roads with various degrees of maintenance.
 In 2012, there was 19,675 km of road network throughout Niger, of which 4,225 km were paved.

 The Niger River, which crosses the southwestern part of the country, is unsuitable for river transport of any large scale, as it lacks depth for most of the year, and is broken by rapids at many spots.
 Camel caravan transport was historically important in the Sahara desert and Sahel regions which cover most of the north.

 Air transport is mainly concentrated in Niamey.
 Niger's only international airport is Diori Hamani International Airport, is located in the capital, Niamey.
 Other airports in Niger include the Mano Dayak International Airport in Agadez city and Zinder Airport in Zinder city but as of January 2015, they were not regularly serviced by any carriers.

 In 2014, construction for the railway extension connecting Niamey (Niger) to Cotonou via Parakou (Benin) began and was expected to be completed by 2016.
-However, the project was ongoing by 2018, and no recent reports have been made as of 2022.
+However, the project was still ongoing in 2018, and no recent reports have been made as of 2022.
 It includes the construction of 574 km new railway from Niamey to connect to the existing line in Parakou (Benin).
 Besides Niamey, the railway line will go through Dosso city and Gaya.

 Energy infrastructure

 Accessibility to energy

 Niger has insufficient access to the energy it needs.
 The country's energy consumption is considered one of the lowest in the world.
 Niger's existing systems of energy consumption are also very underdeveloped to sustain energy efficiency within the state.
-Electricity access between urban areas such as Niamey enable 50 percent electricity service, and rural areas with 20 to 40 percent electricity service, with a region at its low of 10 percent electricity service.
-Other demands for electricity are met by NIGELEC, providing Diesel generator and thermal coal plants to create fuel for rent.
+Electricity access between urban areas such as Niamey enable 50 percent electricity service, and rural areas with 20 to 40 percent electricity service, with the lowest region at 10 percent.
+Other demands for electricity are met by NIGELEC, providing diesel generators and thermal coal plants to create fuel for rent.